Ameris Bancorp (ABCB)

 Nicole S. Stokes, Corporate Executive Vice President and Chief Financial Officer

-Lawton E. Bassett III, President, Ameris Bank and Chief Banking Officer, Ameris Bancorp
+Lawton E. Bassett, III, Ameris Bank President and Ameris Bancorp Chief Banking Officer

-Lawton E. Bassett III has served as Ameris Bank president and Ameris Bancorp chief banking officer since February 2017.
-Prior to his current role, he was executive vice president and chief banking officer for the company's Georgia and Alabama regions starting in January 2016, and a regional president and market president from 2006 to 2016.
-From 2003 to 2006, he served as president and chief executive officer of Citizens Security Bank, a wholly-owned subsidiary of Ameris Bancorp, until it was consolidated into Ameris Bank in 2006.
-Before joining Ameris, Mr. Bassett held various commercial lending and leadership positions at Barnett Bank and SunTrust.
+Lawton E. Bassett, III, has held the roles of Ameris Bank president and Ameris Bancorp chief banking officer since February 2017.
+His previous positions within the company include executive vice president and chief banking officer for the Georgia and Alabama regions, starting in January 2016, and regional president and market president from 2006 to 2016.
+Before joining Ameris, Bassett was president and chief executive officer of Citizens Security Bank, a former subsidiary of the company, from 2003 to 2006.
+He also held various commercial lending and leadership roles at Barnett Bank and SunTrust.

-Michael T. Pierson, Corporate Executive Vice President and Chief Governance Officer; Corporate Secretary
+Michael T. Pierson, Corporate Executive Vice President, Chief Governance Officer and Corporate Secretary

 AI Analysis | Feedback